 Helps to regulate sleep/wakefulness

-Monitors and regulates heart rate, body temperature, other vital functions such as mood, sexual appetite.
+Monitors and regulates heart rate, body temperature, and other vital functions such as mood, and sexual appetite.

-SPECIAL CAUTION: when too much serotonin is activated, a life-threatening reaction called serotonin syndrome can result, requiring immediate hospital emergency treatment.2
+SPECIAL CAUTION: when too much serotonin is activated, a life-threatening reaction called serotonin syndrome can result.
+Symptoms to watch for include sudden high fever, confusion, tachycardia, speech difficulties, and loss of consciousness.
+These symptoms can progress quickly and become life-threatening, requiring immediate hospital emergency treatment.2

 Norepinephrine is an “excitatory” natural chemical that can affect all tissues in the body.
 You can think of it as similar to epinephrine or adrenaline, which are the parent chemicals.
 Norepinephrine is a very powerful stimulant.
 The body secretes it at constant low levels as a regulator.
 When needed, the body secretes it in sudden larger amounts as in responding to a life or death situation.
 Examples can include: